 Lemon balm is my go-to herb for little red spots like cold sores.
 The herbal properties are best extracted in an oil infusion using the fresh herb.
-I normally only make herbal oil infusions with dried herbs to avoid introducing any moisture into the oil that can speed up spoilage and attract bad bacteria growth, but with lemon balm, the fresh herb is more potent.
+I normally only make herbal oil infusions with dried herbs to avoid introducing any moisture into the oil that can speed up spoilage and attract bad bacteria growth.
+However, lemon balm is more potent as a fresh herb.
 In this case, I use the oil infusion immediately for recipes.

-Or use the oil to make a Lovely Lemon Balm Soap.
+You can also use the oil to make a lovely lemon balm soap.